 Even on an overcast day, harmful UV rays can damage both the skin and the surface of the eye.
 Over time, unprotected sun exposure can increase the risk of certain types of cataracts and cancers of the eyelids.
 UV, as well as blue light, can damage the retina, the light-sensitive lining at the back of the eye.
 This damage can lead to significant vision loss.

 UV damage occurs over your lifetime, so it's never too late to begin protecting your eyes from the sun's harmful rays.
 The following tips can help prevent eye damage from exposure to UV radiation:

 - Wear a wide-brimmed hat or cap.
 It can block up to half of the UV radiation.
 It can also reduce the amount of radiation that can enter from above or around sunglasses.

 - Wear sunglasses any time your eyes are exposed to UV radiation, even on cloudy days and during winter months.

 - Look for quality sunglasses that offer good protection.
-Sunglasses should block out 99 to 100 percent of both UV-A and UV-B radiation and screen out 75 to 90 percent of visible light.
+Sunglasses should block out 99 to 100% of both UV-A and UV-B radiation and screen 75 to 90% of visible light.

 Dealing with visual stress at school or on the job